On tourism, place, and the weight of being wanted

 A way of testing whether ordinary life works on an ordinary weekday without excessive workaround.
 Not during a summit or a ceremonial showcase.
 On a normal day when people are going to work, moving goods, crossing short distances, trying to get home.

 The move from volume logic to capacity logic.
-From counting more to asking what the island can responsibly carry.
-A pivot is real when the island becomes more workable in ways people can feel without being told that progress is happening.
+From counting arrivals to asking what a place can carry.
+A pivot is real when people can feel the difference without being told it is happening.

-An island that allows movement, waste handling, shared space, nearness, and recovery to function with more clarity and less hidden burden.
-The Bali that sustains the Bali in the photographs.
+A place that allows movement, waste handling, shared space, nearness, and recovery to function with more clarity and less hidden burden.

 In this book, not what people have grown used to, but what should still work without unusual effort.
 The book distinguishes this from what has become usual in order to resist granting legitimacy to repeated dysfunction.